munificent/craftinginterpreters/book/statements-and-state.md

 ```

 A variable statement doesn't just define a *new* variable, it can also be used
-to *re*define an existing variable.
-We could choose to make this an error
+to *re*-define an existing variable.
+We could <span name="scheme">choose</span>
-instead.
-The user may not intend to be redefining a variable.
-(If they did
+to make this an error instead.
+The user may not intend to redefine an existing
-intend to, they probably would have used assignment, not `var`.)
-Making
+variable.
+(If they did mean to, they probably would have used assignment, not
-redefinition an error would help them find that bug.
+`var`.)
+Making redefinition an error would help them find that bug.

 However, doing so interacts poorly with the REPL.
 In the middle of a REPL
 session, it's nice to not have to mentally track which variables you've already
 defined.
 We could allow redefinition in the REPL but not in scripts, but then
 users have to learn two sets of rules, and code copied and pasted from one form
 to the other might not work.

-<span name="scheme">Making</span> it an error isn't an unreasonable choice, but
-Lox errs on the side of permissiveness, so we'll allow it (for global
-variables).

 <aside name="scheme">